JunichiIto/seq_as_enum/README.md

 end
 ```

-NOTE: If you use Ruby 3.1.x or 3.0.x, data_as will use Struct instead of Data.
+NOTE: If you're using Ruby 3.1.x or 3.0.x, data_as will use Struct instead of Data.

 ## Development